British-Swiss tax shortfall could leave banks out of pocket

 The SBA said it was possible "either none or only a small part" of banks' 500 million franc guarantee would be recovered.

-With Swiss bank secrecy under fire for shielding tax cheats, the country's banks had originally supported tax deals as way of allowing clients to regularise their affairs without revealing their identities.
+With Swiss bank secrecy under fire for shielding tax cheats, the country's banks had originally supported tax deals as way of allowing clients to regularize their affairs without revealing their identities.

 But since Germany rejected such an agreement with the Swiss in December, banks have become less enthusiastic about the model they see as cumbersome as it puts the onus of tax collection onto them.